 A 7-year-old Irish Draught grey mare presented in September 2020 for assessment of an intraocular mass in the right eye and associated corneal oedema.

 Examination of the right eye revealed a large pigmented mass occupying the temporal and inferior aspects of the anterior segment, and partially obstructing the pupil.
-Over the central area of the mass there was some diffuse corneal oedema (Figure 10) Intraocular pressure in the right eye was 26mmHg and 16mmHg in the left eye.
-Ultrasound examination confirmed the mass had an echogenicity consistent with a suspected melanoma (Figure 11),.
+Over the central area of the mass there was some diffuse corneal oedema (Figure 10).
+Intraocular pressure in the right eye was 26mmHg and 16mmHg in the left eye.
+Ultrasound examination confirmed the mass had an echogenicity consistent with a suspected melanoma (Figure 11).
 The mare received the initial course of four vaccinations.
 Initially, the mass was unchanged, but at the fourth vaccine appointment (six weeks after presentation) the corneal oedema was noted to have worsened, though the eye remained comfortable.

 The mare presented for reassessment in April 2021.
 Ocular examination revealed buphthalmos and increased intraocular pressure in the right eye (50mmHg), compared to the left eye (20mmHg), though both eyes retained a menace response and dazzle reflex.
 Marked corneal oedema extended across most of the surface of the right eye (Figure 12).